LiamNichol/Arcade-Corner-MS1/README.md

     1. As a commercial visitor, i want the ability to be able to view and identify what the store offers and any sponsership opertunities/fund raisers.

 # Project Screen shots

+## Landing page nav bar and hero image

+- As you first enter the site the user is greated by an eye catching hero image with zoom, overlay text and a stylish yet simple dark navbar.